Li Lienfung

-Li Lienfung (1923 - 3 August 2011) was a Singaporean chemist and writer.
+Li Lienfung (1923 – 3 August 2011) 李廉凤 was a Singaporean chemist and writer.
 She was a bilingual writer, using both English and Chinese.
 Li was known for her plays, short stories and especially for her newspaper column, "Bamboo Green."

 Biography

 Li was born in Shanghai in 1923.
 Her father, Li Kuo Ching, left to work in the United States, leaving Li's mother to raise her in China.
 He eventually abandoned his family when Li's mother would not move to the U.S. When China was invaded by Japan in 1937, she moved to Hunan, and then to Hong Kong.

-She went to Mills College in 1940, where graduated with a degree in chemistry.
-After she graduated at Mills, she worked for a short time in an aluminum smelting plant in New Jersey as a lab assistant.
-She started studying organic chemistry at the Massachusetts Institute of Technology (MIT), but transferred to Cornell University where she earned her master's degree in literature in 1946.
-At Cornell, her master's these was on Chinese folk literature.
+She went to Mills College in 1940 and graduated with a degree in chemistry.
+She worked for a short time in an aluminum smelting plant in New Jersey as a lab assistant.
+She studied organic chemistry at the Massachusetts Institute of Technology (MIT), but transferred to Cornell University where she earned her master's degree in literature in 1946.
+At Cornell, her master's thesis was on Chinese folk literature.

 In July 1946, she married Ho Rih Hwa, who was also a student at Cornell.
 She and her father also reconciled at this time.
 Her father sent her to Bangkok in 1948, where she became the chief chemist analyzing tungsten ores that her father exported, trading with the Wah Chang Group company.
 Her family then moved to Yangon in 1949.
 Later, Li helped her father set up tapioca factories and other food-related ventures.

 Li's daughter, Ho Minfong, was born in Yangon in 1951.
 Minfong would go on to become a noted writer.
 Her son, Ho Kwon Ping, was born in Hong Kong in 1952 and later became a businessman.
 Li has another son, Kwon Cjan, who is also involved in business.
 In 1952, Li returned to work for the company, and was eventually made the vice-chair of Wah Chang.

 Li's husband became Singapore's ambassador to Thailand in 1967.
 After Thailand, he was made the ambassador to several European countries and entities, meaning that Li lived in Europe until the early 1970s, when they moved to Singapore.

 Li died on 3 August 2011 after going into a coma following a massive brain haemorrhage.
 She died in the National University Hospital.
 Li was inducted into the Singapore Women's Hall of Fame in 2014.